CALL TODAY FOR A FREE CONSULTATION

 Gwinnett County Criminal Defense Attorneys

-The legal consequences and emotional impact of being charged with - or having a family member charged with - a crime are significant.
-This is why your best course of action is to retain a criminal defense attorney who acts accurately and quickly on your behalf.
-Here at Zimmerman & Associates, we respond quickly and can advise you on posting bail, how to respond to a citation of driver's license suspension, and how best to maintain your driver's license, etc. We represent clients charged with, among other things, misdemeanors (DUI, MIP, and marijuana) and/or felonies (drug use/possession, burglary, armed robbery, and murder).
+The legal consequences and emotional impact of being charged with a crime, or having a family member charged with a crime, are significant.
+So, your best course of action is to retain a criminal defense attorney who acts accurately and quickly on your behalf.
+Here at Zimmerman & Associates, we respond quickly and can advise you on posting bail, how to respond to a citation of driver's license suspension, how best to maintain your driver's license, etc. We represent clients charged with, among other things, misdemeanors (DUI, MIP, and marijuana) and/or felonies (drug use/possession, burglary, armed robbery, and murder).

-In an extremely high profile case, which captivated the public for over a year, our client was involved in an accident on Lake Lanier, when his boat collided with another boat.
+In an extremely high-profile case, which captivated the public for over a year, our client was involved in an accident on Lake Lanier when his boat collided with another boat.
 The accident resulted in the tragic death of two young boys.
-Our client was charged with 8 counts of Homicide by Vessel in the First Degree and several misdemeanor counts.
+Our client was charged with eight counts of Homicide by Vessel in the First Degree and several misdemeanor counts.
 The media portrayed our client to be a monster, a child murderer, and a drunk.
-The relentless negative reporting on this case created a strong public opinion that our client was guilty, and that he should be severely punished.
+The relentless negative reporting on this case created a strong public opinion that our client was guilty and that he should be severely punished.

-After two long weeks of emotional and heart wrenching testimony, the jury deliberated for almost two full days.
-With every local media outlet broadcasting live from inside the court room, the entire State of Georgia tuned in and waited anxiously as the verdict was read….
-Not guilty and acquitted on all 8 counts of Homicide by Vessel.
+After two long weeks of emotional and heart-wrenching testimony, the jury deliberated for almost two full days.
+With every local media outlet broadcasting live from inside the courtroom, the entire State of Georgia tuned in and waited anxiously as the verdict was read….
+Not guilty and acquitted on all eight counts of Homicide by Vessel.

 Our client was charged with breaking into cars at a local high school and taking items from each car.
 At an evidentiary hearing, the prosecution presented testimony from the three victims, as well as the high school resource officer.
 Each witness identified our client without actually seeing him at the scene of the crime.
 Identification was the issue.
 Prior to presenting our alibi defense, we moved to dismiss all charges for the prosecution's failure to present the requisite evidence.
 The judge granted the motion and dismissed the case.

-Zimmerman & Associates successfully defended this client on a charge of DUI...
+Zimmerman & Associates Successfully Defended a Client on a Charge of DUI

 Our client was pulled over for having an expired tag.
 One of the two arresting officers detected an odor of alcohol.
 Our client admitted to drinking three or four beers earlier in the day.
 He also submitted to several field sobriety tests.
 He consented to an alcohol breath test and registered a .110 blood alcohol content.
 Although charged with DUI and Expired Tag, we were successful in having all charges dismissed.

 Our client was charged with his fourth DUI.
 As a result, his license was suspended.
 After the license was reinstated, our client went about his normal life.
-Four years later the State sent him a notice suspending his license for another two years, based upon the same DUIs.
-We were successful in having our client's license reinstated, by winning a hallmark decision dealing with Georgia Constitutional Due Process.
+Four years later, the state sent him a notice suspending his license for another two years based on the same DUIs.
+We were successful in having our client's license reinstated by winning a hallmark decision dealing with Georgia's Constitutional Due Process.

 If you have questions about the criminal justice process, the professionals at Zimmerman & Associates have answers.